kura-labs-org/DEPLOY07_ECS/Documenntation.md

 Then we go to ECS and create a networking only cluster and select Fargate, the serverless compute engine, which is one of AWS’ managed services.

-Create a new Pipeline and connect it to you Github Repo
+Create a new Pipeline and connect it to the corresponding Github repository

-Add the Jenkins file to the Github Repo that you will be using to create the image of the Java application, login and push to Docker Hub
+Add the Jenkins file to the Github Repo that you will be using to create the image of the Java application, login and push to Dockerhub

-Generate an access token from Docker Hub and add it to the global credentials in Jenkins along with your Docker Hub username
+Generate an access token from Dockerhub and add it to the global credentials in Jenkins authenticate with your Dockerhub credentials

-Create an agent Node on Jenkins on which to run your build
+Create an agent Node on Jenkinsand use that in order to run your build.